70Gage70/UlamMethod.jl/docs/src/advanced.md

 [^4]: Lumpkin, Rick, and Mayra Pazos.
 "Measuring surface currents with Surface Velocity Program drifters: the instrument, its data, and some recent results."
 Lagrangian analysis and prediction of coastal and ocean dynamics 39 (2007): 67.

-[^5]: Miron, Philippe, et al. "Transition paths of marine debris and the stability of the garbage patches<?
-A3B2 show [editpick]?>."
+[^5]: Miron, Philippe, et al. "Transition paths of marine debris and the stability of the garbage patches."
 Chaos: An Interdisciplinary Journal of Nonlinear Science 31.3 (2021): 033101.

 [^6]: In brief, nirvana is an extra state appended to an open system to close it; trajectories which point from inside the domain to the outisde of the domain transition to this nirvana state.
 Trajectories which point from outside the domain to the inside are transitions "from" nirvana - how exactly these data are reinjected is controlled by the [stochasticization algorithms](@ref stoc).